19 Places Every Woman Should Go In 2016

 Because of its strategic position on the Silk Road, Istanbul overflows with history.
 Galata Tower, Yerebatan Sarnıcı (underground cisterns that once supplied the city with drinking water), the Grand Bazaar and Spice Bazaar, the Hagia Sophia, and Sultan Ahmed Mosque are wondrous.
 Depending on your desired pacing, allot a day or two.

 İpek stocks beautiful traditional silk head and neck scarves, essential for women to enter the Hagia Sophia museum and any mosque.
-Polo Garage, an upscale clothing boutique just down the street in the neighbourhood of Beyoğlu, beats with the pulse of the Istanbul street scene.
-Make time to stroll through Karaköy, Istanbul’s trendiest area.
+Polo Garage, an upscale clothing boutique just down the street in the neighborhood of Beyoğlu, beats with the pulse of the Istanbul street scene.
+Make time to stroll through Karaköy, Istanbul’s trendiest neighborhood.

 Surprisingly stylish hostel Bunk has two locations, both in Beyoğlu.
 Hotel Empress Zoe in Sultanahmet is constructed around the remains of a 15th-century bathhouse.

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.